bigeasy/cadence/diary/design.markdown

 If you use `this` in your cadence, then it's up to you to call cadence correctly.
-For a while, I imagine that, with this property assignment feature, one might want to always to have a this object, so that you can maintain state internally, kind of the the way that the hidden context used to.
+For a while, I imagine that, with this property assignment feature, one might want to always to have a this object, so that you can maintain state internally, kind of the way that the hidden context used to.
 However, I'm not sure how to test for the absence of a real this object between ordinary mode and strict mode.

 However, if it really matters...